National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 Our story begins in your own piece of heaven: your office.
 As a researcher of scurvy, you have wondered, "do patients receiving the newest medications have more favorable covid outcomes than patients receiving the previous generation?"
 Given that scurvy is a rare disease with no opportunities for industry funding, leaving the best option for studying it observational data from the EHR.
-You expect a modest improvement based on the meds’ relationships with other diseases.
+You expect a modest improvement based on the meds' relationships with other diseases.
 But many patients are required to detect a modest effect size, and your local institution has a small population.
 Given its low prevalence, no single institution would have a sufficient sample size to answer your research question.